mayocat/mayocat.org/contents/installation-guide.md

 To install and run Mayocat Shop on a machine, you will need the following :

 * A Java runtime environment, version 1.7 or above
-* A Postgresql database, version 9.2 or above, with postgres-contrib
+* A Postgresql database, mininum version 9.3 (for mayocat 0.30.x) or 9
+.4 (mayocat 0.40.x and above), with postgres-contrib
+* A web server (httpd, nginx, etc.).
+The configuration of such a web server as a front-end for a java application is out of the scope of this guide.

 The following guide assumes experience in operating a UNIX system.
 All examples are given in the context of a debian system, please adapt accordingly to your distribution flavor.